puyanwei/iphone-shop-typescript/README.md

 One of the blockers I had was getting the default data onto the page after I had copied the JSON data I needed to the state.
 The render was happening before the JSON data was copied and so it did not exist.

+I solved this issue by realising that I needed a 'currentPhone' state object which would change according to the combination of capacities and colours selected.

 ### Future Improvements

 -   Responsive page - Implementing my deign mobile first, and then working up to bigger screen sizes would be a must if this page was to go live.
 However, this was not asked in the brief so I wanted to follow it strictly.